evmos/docs/docs/protocol/evmos-cli/docker-build.md

 to other containerized compatible blockchain binaries, check out the guide on [building a Docker image containing the Evmos binary](#building-a-docker-image-containing-the-binary).
-If you instead want to generate a binary for use outside of Docker, but want to ensure the correct dependencies are used by building the binary inside of a Docker container, then go ahead to the section on [building the Evmos binary with Docker](#building-the-binary-with-docker).
+If you instead want to generate a binary for use outside of Docker, but want to ensure the correct dependencies are used by building the binary inside a Docker container, then go ahead to the section on [building the Evmos binary with Docker](#building-the-binary-with-docker).

 ## Prerequisites